📊 Our Test Results:

 7. Ease of Use & Onboarding

-Zendesk: Zendesk is designed for agents to start using it from day one.
-Its interface is intuitive.
-That said, setting up advanced automations and custom workflows can take time for admins.
+Zendesk: Zendesk is designed for support agents to jump right in from day one.
+Many customers praise its intuitive interface.
+That said, setting up advanced automations and custom apps takes time for admins.
+Users have access to community forums, training, and documentation to speed up onboarding.

-Close CRM: Close is praised for its simple, clean interface.
-A full team can be set up during the 14-day free trial.
-The CSV import and free migration tool make switching from another CRM painless.
+Close CRM: Close is praised for its simplicity and ease of use.
+A motivated team can be fully set up within the 14-day free trial.
+The CSV import tool for leads and contacts, plus a free one-click migration tool, makes switching from other crms painless for many clients.

 8. Pricing & Cost